 - Robots so much like humans you can’t tell the difference

-That’s really just the beginning of a complete list, and it ignore probably the most outrageously bogus prediction: the end of racism among humans.
+That’s really just the beginning of a complete list, and it ignores probably the most outrageously bogus prediction: the end of racism among humans.

 So, Sam, either you need to send me some “Buy Now” links for this stuff or you need to calm down your tech triumphalist hyperbole about our current, really quite lame state of technology compared to Star Trek’s actual implicit promises to the contrary.